sminez/penrose/README.md

   ideal.
 So, things that are easy to acomplish using the XCB api (key bindings, simple rendering of a bar etc) are in, full on IPC via an exposed API is out.

+- Programatic hooks
+  - Rather than expose a set of hooks to be triggered, it is encouraged that you simply modify the WindowManager method directly.
+Want to trigger something every time you switch to a new workspace?
+Add a custom function call to the `switch_workspace` method.
+Done.

 ### Current TODO list
 - [ ] Focus